Affenshire - Dog Breed Info, Temperament & Facts

 However, due to their small size and delicate build, the Affenshire may not be suitable for households with young children.
 If you are patient and successful in socializing this adorable hybrid, it will easily fit in well with your family.

 Ahead, we look at Affenshire dog breed, its history, personality, pros and cons of owning an Affenshire, characteristics, and must-know facts.
-We will also examine how to care for this breed and more.
+We will also examine how to care for this breed and a lot more.
 Prepare for a tail-wagging adventure into the world of Affenshires!

 📖 Breed History